 Fred E. Cohen, M.D., D.Phil., is a partner at TPG, a private equity firm he joined in 2001, and serves as co-head of TPG's biotechnology group.
-Dr. Cohen is also an Adjunct Professor of Cellular and Molecular Pharmacology at the University of California, San Francisco, where he has taught since 1988.
-Dr. Cohen currently serves as a director of BioCryst Pharmaceuticals, Inc., Five Prime Therapeutics, Inc., Genomic Health, Inc., Quintiles Transnational Holdings Inc., and Tandem Diabetes Care, Inc., and a number of privately held companies.
-Dr. Cohen holds a B.S. in Molecular Biophysics and Biochemistry from Yale University, a D.Phil. in Molecular Biophysics from Oxford University and an M.D. from Stanford University.
+From 1988 through December 2014, Dr. Cohen was an Adjunct Professor of Cellular and Molecular Pharmacology at the University of California, San Francisco.
+Dr. Cohen currently serves as a director of BioCryst Pharmaceuticals, Inc., CareDx, Inc., Five Prime Therapeutics, Inc., Genomic Health, Inc., Quintiles Transnational Holdings Inc. from May 2007 until November 2015, Roka Bioscience, Inc. and Tandem Diabetes Care, Inc., and a number of privately held companies.
+Dr. Cohen holds a B.S. in Molecular Biophysics and Biochemistry from Yale University, a D.Phil. in Molecular Biophysics from Oxford University, where he was a Rhodes Scholar, and an M.D. from Stanford University.